Back to the blog

 “That’s because you spoil her rotten.”

 Here we go.
 Despite their best intentions, these two can’t get to sentence three without finding a reason to fight.
-It’s my job to keep the emotional temperatures down, to keep blame and shame out of the room, and to instead focus on determining what the kids need and how to support them.
+It’s my job to keep the emotional temperatures down, to keep blame and shame out of the room, and to instead focus on determining what the kids need and how to support them.Are the kids really alright?
+Maybe.
+Here are 4 things I ask divorcing parents to look for and an idea or two for how to deal with each one.
+Of course, it sometimes takes family counseling.
+As well as learn some post-divorce parenting tips to settle things down.

 4 indicators that the kids may not be as alright as you think:

-1. Are the kids siding with one or the other parent?
 In the case of Jack and Miranda, their son is protecting his mother.
 The daughter is dad’s miniature lawyer.

 Both parents need to reassure their kids that the divorce is adult business, that they don’t need the kids to intercede, and that the kids can focus on being kids.
 The children need both parents to encourage them to not take sides and to have a loving relationship with the other parent.

-2. Are the kids clinging to each other more?
 Sometimes kids lose faith in their parents’ ability to care for them emotionally or even physically.
 It’s wonderful when siblings can be friends.
-It’s concerning when they turn exclusively to each other for support and help.
+But, It’s concerning when they turn exclusively to each other for support and help.

 Brittany has been going to Jason for comfort, for companionship, and for practical help.
 She asks him to help her make her lunch for school.
 She asks him to help her with her homework.
 It’s crossed the line from good big-brother behavior to Jason becoming more like a third parent.
 Jason needs to be let off the hook.
-Brittany is aching for her parents to pay more attention to her needs.
-Mom and Dad can encourage Brittany to make her lunch with one of them.
-They can tell Jason he has enough of his homework to do and they are glad to help Brittany.
+Brittany really wants her parents to pay more attention to her needs.
+Mom and Dad can suggest Brittany makes her lunch with one of them.
+They can tell Jason he has enough of his own homework and they’re happy to help Brittany.

-3. Are the kids hanging around the house more and refusing to go places like a friend’s house or a birthday party?
 Sometimes children have the idea that if they’re around, their parents won’t fight.
 They stay close to home to keep things stable.

-4. Is there a change in how the kids are performing in school or in other activities?Both over and under achieving sometimes indicate a problem.
+Finally, number 4: Is there a change in how the kids are performing in school or in other activities?

-Often, telling the kids to either let up on themselves or to get moving won’t work.
-They need to see their parents dealing with each other more effectively and less angrily before they can change.
+Telling the kids to try harder or to take it easy on themselves might not work.
+They need to see their parents handling things better and being less angry with each other before they can change.

 For the kids to be alright, the adults need to remember that whatever their differences, their struggles, or their feelings about each other, their kids need them whenever possible to act as a team in being responsive and responsible parents.